 Keenehan believes that his life changed the moment he received his acceptance letter from Loyola.

 “Going to Loyola was a life changing experience, it gave me the opportunity to enjoy a new career and life,” he said.
 “It’s a community that I embraced and [it] embraced me.”

 Like alums before him, he found that learning from professors with extensive backgrounds in media resulted in an education reaching far beyond the walls of the classroom.
 “When you have professors who have real world experience, you’re really learning,” he said.
 His professional experience has made him appreciate the values of “the importance of being fair, ethical and unbiased” which were so keenly emphasized in SOC classes.

 Keenehan’s career recently came full circle this May when he bumped into John Slania, the Associate Dean of Loyola’s School of Communication, at the Peter Lisagor awards in Chicago.
-Keenehan himself was an associate producer on WTTW’s “Urban Nature” program, which received an award that night.
+Keenehan himself was an associate producer and web producer on WTTW’s “Urban Nature” program, which received an award that night.
 Like Konrad, Slania also recalls Keenehan as being a force during his time at Loyola, saying that he was known for an infectious attitude and deep appreciation of his education.

 “He had an interesting and different backstory, you couldn’t help but pull for him,” Slania said.